Bury Grammar School: Houses

-Curriculum
+Curriculum and attainment

 Boys in the prep school, housed in its own building across Tenterden Street, study the subjects of the National Curriculum – the core subjects of English, mathematics and general science, together with art, DT, geography, history, ICT, French, music, PSHEE and RS.
 In addition, all boys have PPE, Swimming and Games on their timetable.

 All boys study English language, English literature, maths and chemistry, biology and physics as individual subjects.
 Boys must also take either French, German or Spanish.
 Latin used to be compulsory in the first, second and third forms.
 In addition to these compulsory subjects, boys opt for a combination of other subjects from a range including art, business studies, electronics, geography, history, ICT, music, PE and RS.

 GCSE examinations are taken in the 5th Year, including French, German and Spanish.
 Pupils sit the IGCSE mathematics, English language and English literature examinations, administered by Edexcel.
 Subsequently, the media report the school as having a 0% pass rate at GCSE in maths and English, since IGCSEs are not counted as GCSE passes by the Office for National Statistics.

 Having successfully completed their GCSEs in the 5th year, boys may opt to stay on into the 6th form for a further two years.
 Sixth form teaching offers study towards 'A' level in all of the subjects offered at GCSE, along with geology, economics, further maths, philosophy, politics and psychology (which is taught in the girls' school).